terjanq/Flag-Capture/Harekaze2018/Logger/README.md

 ### Decoding

 In order to solve the task, we would like to decode at least the last character of the message.
 As mentioned already, we don't need to reverse anything except function `encode(msg, key)`.
-Let's have a closer look at it with replacing some unused parts.
+Let's have a closer look at it with removing some unused parts.

 ```js
 function encode(msg, key) {